More questioning sought of Trump aide in Mar-a-Lago probe - NewsBreak

 Walt Nauta has already been interviewed by investigators examining the potential mishandling of classified government records at Mar-a-Lago and prosecutors want to speak with him again as they try to understand how boxes came to be relocated from a storage room at the property, said the person, who spoke to The Associated Press on condition of anonymity to discuss an ongoing probe.

+A Justice Department spokesman did not immediately return a message seeking comment.

-The department is investigating potential violations of multiple criminal statutes, including unlawful retention of national defense information and obstruction.
+The Justice Department is investigating potential violations of multiple criminal statutes, including unlawful retention of national defense information and obstruction.
 It is not clear whether anyone will be charged.

 The obstruction aspect of the probe burst into public view in August when prosecutors in a court filing described how classified documents were "likely concealed and removed" from a Mar-a-Lago storage room in a potential effort to obstruct the investigation and impede Justice Department efforts to recover the records.